 This track is great if you’re new to bushwalking or if you’re with a friend who hasn’t done much hiking before.
 The trail is well signed and there are some beautiful deserted beaches to stop off at along the way for a dip or a picnic.
 And when you get to Manly, there are plenty of great restaurants and coffee shops to visit.

 If you’re a keen explorer, you’ve probably been to the Blue Mountains for a weekend away.
 There are so many gorgeous adventures to be had in the magical mountains that are just shy of a two-hour drive from the CBD.
 The Blue Mountains is bursting with scenic walking tracks.
 From two-hour hikes to multi-day treks, there’s something for every adventurer in this piece of paradise.

 Exploring Mount Solitary, via the Ruined Castle rock formation, is a must for hard-core adventurers.
 You’ll get to see Mother Nature in all her glory and there’s no shortage of mist-covered mountains or sunkissed hills.

 For this trek, make make sure you’ve planned properly, understand the route and come prepared.

 This walk is especially magical because, hello, GLOW WORMS.
-Nestled in the Wollemi National Park (just outside of Lithgow) this is a walk you need to have on your list.
-If you're only up for a short adventure, it can be done as a 2km return.
-But if you're looking for more of a challenge, you can try the 7.5km Wolgan Valley Circuit.
+Nestled in the Wollemi National Park (just outside of Lithgow) this is a walk you need to have on your list – The Glow Worm Tunnel.
+If you’re only up for a short adventure, it can be done as a 2km return.
+But if you’re looking for more of a challenge, you can try the 7.5km Wolgan Valley Circuit.

 The tunnel, where the glow worms call home, was built in the early 1900s and is part of a historic mining railway line.
 Although the glow worms are glorious and bright, it can get dark and deliciously mysterious in there, so you’ll need to bring a head torch with you!